Georges Danton: 1793

 On 1 June Hanriot was ordered to fire a cannon on the Pont-Neuf as a sign of alarm.
 When the Convention assembled Danton rushed to the tribune: "Break up the Commission of Twelve!
 You have heard the thunder of the cannon.
 Girondins protested against the closing of the city gates, against the tocsin and alarm-gun without the approval of the convention; Vergniaud suggested arresting Henriot.
 That night Paris changed into a military camp according to Otto Flake.
 On 2 June according to Louis Madelin and Mignet a large force of armed citizens, some estimated 80,000 or 100,000, but Danton spoke of only 30,000, surrounded the Convention with 48 pieces of artillery.
 The next day the Interior minister Garat forced Danton to disavow the events from the evening before.

-On 1 July 1793, Danton married Louise Sébastienne Gély, aged 16, daughter of Marc-Antoine Gély, court usher (huissier-audiencier) at the Parlement de Paris and member of the Club des Cordeliers.
+On 1 July 1793, Danton married Louise Sébastienne Gély, aged 17, daughter of Marc-Antoine Gély, court usher (huissier-audiencier) at the Parlement of Paris and member of the Club des Cordeliers.
+He also married in a Catholic ceremony, confessing his sins first to the priest Pierre-Marie Grayo de Keravenan.
 On 10 July, he was not re-elected as a member of the Committee of Public Safety.
-Seventeen days later, Maximilien Robespierre joined the Committee of Public Safety, nearly two years after Danton had extended an invitation to him to do so.
+Seventeen days later, Robespierre joined the Committee of Public Safety, nearly two years after Danton had extended an invitation to him to do so.
 On 5 September, Danton argued for a law to give the sans-culottes a small compensation for attending the twice-weekly section meetings, and to provide a gun to every citizen.